salama/object-machine/design/language.md

 ### OO language features

-Since Smalltalk, many object oriented language have been defined and implemented.
+Since Smalltalk, many object oriented languages have been defined and implemented.
 These differ in syntax, how dynamic they are, and which oo features they implement.
 Especially how dynamic they are has determined if they are compiled or interpreted.

 Our goal is to be language independant, this is why we design a machine and not a language.
 Still, we would like our machine to be able to run as many languages as possible, so we need to make the desired features explicit.
 This we do with an eye to what can be implemented on top of another.
 If we take object encapsulation as an example: it is impossible to implement encapsulation when the machine allows unrestricted object access, but trivial to implement free access on top of encapsulation via hidden accessors.